 Considering a beard brush vs comb?
 While many think of a good beard balm or beard oil as the first and only step in beard grooming, the use of a good beard brush or comb trumps either of those.
-Good, high-quality tools help keep your beard in tiptop shape in many ways.
+Good, high-quality beard tools help keep your beard in tiptop shape in many ways.
 They can help just about any beard look clean and styled.
-As a bonus, a properly groomed beard will grow better and will result in less irritation as it grows.
+Above all, a properly groomed beard will grow better and will result in less irritation as it grows.

 You can choose from assortment of choices of materials for your beard comb or brush, including wood, steel, or even bull horn.
 And some brushes and combs have cool features, like pocket combs and brushes.
 Pick from collapsing brushes, switchblade combs, and even wallet-sized brushes and combs.

 Beard oils, beard balms, and beard waxes are great products to use for your beard.
 However, without a proper tool to shape your beard and tame those wild hairs to the style you want, your facial hair will at best look messy.
 That’s why maintaining your beard and mustache should not be ignored.
 Using a beard comb or beard brush, alongside beard oils, beard balms and beard waxes will help give you beard that extra boost it needs.

 Beard Brush vs Comb: Top 5 Things to Look for

 The value of a good, quality beard brush vs comb goes without saying.
 So let’s take a look at five things to consider when shopping for a beard brush or beard comb.